SoyTonyZ/SoyTonyZ/README.md

 - great fan of sports teams, epecially Los Angeles Lakers(an NBA team) and Manchester City(a Premier League team)

-- big fan of Detective Conan(a Japanese comic)
+- big fan of Detective Conan(an anime)

 - big fan of Queen, Bruno Mars and Jay Chou